Bloom’s Taxonomy Revised

 Changes to Structure

 The top two levels are essentially swapped from the old to the new version.
 This revised taxonomy moves the “evaluation” stage down a level and the highest element becomes “creating.”
 At the second to the highest level of the revised version, people defend, support, justify and evaluate their opinion on this information.
 And at the highest level, people generate new ideas, create a new product, or construct a new point of view.
-This change was made because the taxonomy is viewed as a hierarchy reflecting increasing complexity of thinking, and (creating level) is considered a more complex form of thinking than (evaluating level).
+This change was made because the taxonomy is viewed as a hierarchy reflecting increasing complexity of thinking, and creative thinking (creating level) is considered a more complex form of thinking than critical thinking (evaluating level).
 A person can evaluate information without being creative, but creative thinking requires some level of evaluation or critical thinking (i.e. you need to evaluate the effectiveness of your new idea).

 Changes in Emphasis

 The revision emphasizes the use of taxonomy as a tool for alignment of curriculum planning, instructional delivery, and assessment.
 Additionally, the revision is aimed at a broader audience.
 The original taxonomy was viewed as a tool best applied in the younger grades at school.
-The revised version is more universal and easily applicable at elementary, secondary, as well as adult .
+The revised version is more universal and easily applicable at elementary, secondary, as well as adult training.

 Blooms old v new